lsolano/docs/nunit/Test-Filters.md

 Represents a PropertyFilter.
 The element has an attribute `name` which specifies the name of the property.
 The text of the element contains the value of the property.
+If the filter should use a regular expression for matching then the element should contain an attribute named `re` with the value `"1"`.

 Child elements allowed: None.

 #### `<name>`

 Represents a selection by test name.
 The test name assigned by NUnit is used as its inner text.
+If the filter should use a regular expression for matching then the element should contain an attribute named `re` with the value `"1"`.

 Child elements allowed: None.